helmgast/lore/design.md

 Known issues
 ==================================================================
 - In new dev, Order does not contain shipping_mobile anymore.
 This will generate an error.
 Solution is to remove all shipping mobile fields from db.
+- Getting ```(E11000 duplicate key error index: rac-mirror.product.$product_id_1 dup key: { : null })``` errors when doing normal DB operations and mongoengine tries to do "ensure_index" or when inserting new.
+This is when a field is set as unique, but it contains several null values, for example when a new unique field is created and there is no existing data in the old db.
+The solution is to set the key to sparse, and remove it if we know that the index always has data.

 Fablr 1.0 notes